An intrinsic global object that sends output to a debugger.

 You do not instantiate the Debug object.
 You can access all its properties and methods by calling function.

-There are different ways to debug Internet Explorer and Windows Store apps.
-In Windows Store apps, the write and writeln functions of the Debug object display strings in the Visual Studio Output window at run time.
-For more information about debugging Windows Store apps, see Debugging Windows Store apps.
+There are different ways to debug Internet Explorer and Windows 8.x Store apps.
+In Windows 8.x Store apps, the write and writeln functions of the Debug object display strings in the Visual Studio Output window at run time.
+For more information about debugging Windows 8.x Store apps, see Debug Store apps in Visual Studio.

 If the script is not being debugged, the functions have no effect.